hippiehunter/dblbook/src/io/isam.md

 ### Delete
 ***

-#### Soft Delete vs Hard Delete
+#### Soft delete vs hard delete
 Delete is a pretty fundamental operation in DBL applications, but your codebase has probably already decided how it's going to handle deletes.
-We're going to cover both approaches here to help you better understand the tradeoffs that your applications designers originally made.
+We're going to cover both soft and hard approaches here to help you better understand the tradeoffs that your application's designers originally made.

-### Soft Deletes
+### Soft deletes
 Soft delete is a form of delete where a record is not physically removed from the database; instead, it's marked as inactive or deleted.
 This is usually implemented using a flag, such as `is_deleted`, or a timestamp field, like `deleted_at`, to indicate that the record is no longer active.
-If you need to delete a record in a soft delete system the order of operations is as follows:
+If you need to delete a record in a soft-delete system, the order of operations is as follows:
-1. `READ` the record
+1. READ the record.
-2. Update the field in record to mark it as deleted
+2. Update the field in the record to mark it as deleted.
-3. `WRITE` the record back to the file
+3. WRITE the record back to the file.

 **Advantages**:
-1. **Data Recovery**: Soft deletes allow for easy recovery of data.
+1. **Data recovery**: Soft deletes allow for easy recovery of data.
 Mistakenly deleted records can be restored without resorting to backup data, which is especially useful in user-facing applications where accidental deletions might occur.
-2. **Audit Trails and Historical Data**: Maintaining historical data is essential in many systems for audit trails.
+2. **Audit trails and historical data**: Maintaining historical data is essential in many systems for audit trails.
 Soft deletes enable you to keep a complete history of all transactions, including deletions, without losing the integrity of historical data.
-3. **Referential Integrity**: In databases with complex relationships, soft deletes help in maintaining referential integrity.
+3. **Referential integrity**: In databases with complex relationships, soft deletes help maintain referential integrity.
 Removing a record might break links with other data.
 Soft deletes prevent such issues, ensuring that all relationships are preserved.

-### Hard Deletes
+### Hard deletes
 Hard delete is the complete removal of a record from the database.
 Once a record is hard deleted, it is permanently removed from the database table.

 `DELETE(channel) [[error_list]]`

-The `DELETE` statement is used to remove a record from a file. `DELETE` requires an open channel in update mode (U:I) positioned to a record that has been previously locked.
-If you need to delete a record in a hard delete system the order of operations is as follows:
+The DELETE statement is used to remove a record from a file.
+DELETE requires an open channel in update mode (U:I) positioned to a record that previously has been locked.
+If you need to delete a record in a hard delete system, the order of operations is as follows:
-1. `READ` or `FIND` the record with automatic locking or manual locking enabled
+1. READ or FIND the record with automatic locking or manual locking enabled.
-2. Call `DELETE` on the same channel as the `READ` or `FIND` operation
+2. Call DELETE on the same channel as the READ or FIND operation.

 **Considerations**:
-1. **Space Efficiency**: Hard deletes free up space in the database, making them suitable for applications where data storage is a concern.
+1. **Space efficiency**: Hard deletes free up space in the database, making them suitable for applications where data storage is a concern.
 2. **Simplicity**: Hard deletes can be simpler to implement and manage, as they involve straightforward removal without the need for additional mechanisms to handle the deleted state.
-3. **Privacy Compliance**: For certain data, especially personal or sensitive information, hard deletes might be necessary to comply with privacy regulations like GDPR, where individuals have the 'right to be forgotten.'
+3. **Privacy compliance**: For certain data, especially personal or sensitive information, hard deletes might be necessary to comply with privacy regulations like GDPR, where individuals have the "right to be forgotten."

-### Why Opt for Soft Deletes
+### Why opt for soft deletes

 A system might be designed to use soft deletes for several reasons:
-1. **Undo Capability**: Soft deletes provide an 'undo' option, which is crucial in many business applications for correcting accidental deletions without resorting to more complex data restoration processes.
+1. **Undo capability**: Soft deletes provide an "undo" option, which is crucial in many business applications for correcting accidental deletions without resorting to more complex data restoration processes.
-2. **Data Analysis and Reporting**: Having historical data, including records marked as deleted, can be valuable for trend analysis and reporting.
+2. **Data analysis and reporting**: Having historical data, including records marked as deleted, can be valuable for trend analysis and reporting.
 Soft deletes allow you to maintain and query this historical data.
-3. **System Integrity**: In systems with intricate data relationships, soft deletes help maintain the integrity of the system by ensuring that deleting one record does not inadvertently impact related data.
+3. **System integrity**: In systems with intricate data relationships, soft deletes help maintain the integrity of the system by ensuring that deleting one record does not inadvertently impact related data.

 ## Beyond CRUD

-### Sequential Access
+### Sequential access

-Sequential access in databases, exemplified by the `READS` statement in DBL, is a method where records are processed in an order determined by a key.
-This approach is particularly advantageous for certain tasks over reading individual records one at a time for several reasons:
+Sequential access in databases, exemplified by the READS statement in DBL, is a method where records are processed in an order determined by a key.
+For certain tasks, this approach is particularly advantageous, versus reading individual records one at a time, for several reasons:

-1. **Efficiency in Processing Ordered Data**: When data needs to be processed in the order it's stored (such as chronological logs or sorted lists), sequential access allows for a streamlined and efficient traversal.
+1. **Efficiency in processing ordered data**: When data needs to be processed in the order it's stored (such as chronological logs or sorted lists), sequential access allows for a streamlined and efficient traversal.
 It eliminates the overhead associated with locating each record individually based on specific criteria or keys.

-2. **Optimized for Large Volume Data Handling**: Sequential access is ideal for operations involving large datasets where each record needs to be examined or processed.
-By accessing records in sequence, it reduces the computational cost and complexity compared to individually querying records, especially in scenarios like data analysis, report generation, or batch processing.
+2. **Optimized for large-volume data handling**: Sequential access is ideal for operations involving large datasets where each record needs to be examined or processed.
+Accessing records in sequence reduces the computational cost and complexity compared to individually querying records, especially in scenarios like data analysis, report generation, or batch processing.

-3. **Simplicity and Reduced Complexity**: Implementing sequential access in applications simplifies the code, as it follows the natural order of records in the file.
+3. **Simplicity and reduced complexity**: Implementing sequential access in applications simplifies the code, as it follows the natural order of records in the file.
 This contrasts with the more complex logic required for random or individual record access, where each read operation might require a separate query or key specification.

 ```
 READS(channel, data_area[, DIRECTION:dir_spec][, GETRFA:new_rfa][, LOCK:lock_spec]